 Marianne M. Green, MD

 Dr. Green, board certified in internal medicine, is Associate Dean for Medical Education and Competency Achievement and Director of the Honors Program in Medical Education at the Northwestern University Fienberg School of Medicine.

-Dr. Green serves as Chair of American Board of Internal Medicine (ABIM)’s Internal Medicine Board.
+Dr. Green served as Chair of American Board of Internal Medicine (ABIM)’s Internal Medicine Board.
 She is a member of the ABIM Council and of its Board of Directors.
 She is on the Liebman Scholarship Selection Committee for Northwestern University as well as the Augusta Webster Grant for Educational Intervention Selection Committee.

 She received her medical degree from the University of Illinois, Chicago School of Medicine and went on to complete her internship and residency at Beth Israel Hospital, Harvard Medical School.